Order Matters in Positional Arguments

 PEP8 recommends limiting code lines to 79 characters to fit in a reasonable editing window.
 If a function's definition exceeds 79 characters due to parameters, press Enter after the opening parenthesis.
 Press the tab twice to separate the function body, which will be indented one level, from the parameters on the next line.

-Divide numerous functions in your program or module by two blank lines to make it easier to identify where one ends and the next begins.
+Almost every editor automatically aligns subsequent argument lines with the indentation on the first line of function, loop, program, etc. Divide numerous functions in your program or module by two blank lines to make it easier to identify where one ends and the next begins.

 File opening statements should include import statements.
 The only exception is if you describe the program in the file's beginning remarks.